Active Lubrication of Transluminal Medical Instruments: Results and Discussion

-To demonstrate the impact of the active lubrication technology, we conducted an experiment where we inserted a catheter with an integrated active lubrication module at its tip into a 3D printed lumen, both with and without ultrasonic lubrication activation.
-The catheter base was deliberately misaligned with respect to the lumen, to induce frictional interaction with the wall, simulating real-world conditions.
-As shown in Fig.\ref{fig:bucklingDemo}, without lubrication, the catheter tip experienced higher friction, causing the catheter to buckle.
+As shown in Fig.~\ref{fig:bucklingDemo}, without lubrication, the catheter tip experienced higher friction, causing the catheter to buckle.
 This buckling resulted in elastic energy accumulation in the shaft of the catheter until it was suddenly released; rapidly advancing the catheter tip forward.
 This sudden release of energy can exert excessive forces on the luminal wall, potentially causing catastrophic lumen dissection or rupture \cite{Gopesh, mao2024}.
-In contrast, with the lubrication module activated, the catheter tip moved smoothly through the lumen without buckling, as seen in Fig.\ref{fig:bucklingDemo}, maintaining low frictional interaction with the lumen wall.
+In contrast, with the lubrication module activated, the catheter tip moved smoothly through the lumen without buckling, as seen in Fig.~\ref{fig:bucklingDemo}, maintaining low frictional interaction with the lumen wall.
 This demonstration underscores the positive impact of the active lubrication system in reducing catheter buckling, potentially enhancing insertion and navigation, and thus ultimately improving the safety and efficacy of transluminal procedures.